fredfeng/CS162/homework/hw3/README.md

 ## Part 2.
 Augmenting the Interpreter

 **Problem (🧑‍💻, 40 points)** Augment the interpreter you wrote for HW2 with support of booleans, lists, and recursion according to the operational semantics specified in the [language reference manual](https://github.com/fredfeng/CS162/blob/master/homework/lamp.pdf).
-Specifically, in the `subst` and `eval` functions:
+Specifically, in the `free_vars`, `subst` and `eval` functions:
-- Replace `prev ()` with the code you wrote in the previous assignment.
+- Copy and paste the code you wrote in the previous assignment for `free_vars`, `subst` and `eval` into `lib/lamp/eval.ml`.
 - Fill in `todo ()` with fresh code. *Hint*: the new cases of `free_vars` and `subst` should be trivial; you shouldn't need to modify `Var` or `Scope`.
 - Ignore `hmm ()` for this problem.